 Why Start-Stop Happens and What Helps

-This is what normally happens when you don’t have a support structure in place.
+Lost momentum, or fits and starts then stall for a long while, is what happens when you don’t have a support structure in place.

 By effective structures, I’m talking about things like a team of kindred spirits working on similar things, or an accountability buddy, or a business coach.